I will never rent or share your address. (More info)

 If you don't know what a Psion netBook is, this site is probably not the best place to start.
 I have links to several official Psion and related sites below.
 There are also many Psion third-party software sites (freeware and shareware) and volunteer Psion enthusiast sites, discussion boards, and newsgroups.

 Depending on your needs, Psion palmtop computers are available in three different form factors.
-All have full keyboards, use the same OS, and run the same software.
+All have full keyboards and touch screens, use the same OS, and run the same software.
 The larger models have larger keyboards and displays, more memory, and connections for more types of peripherals.

 All three sizes of Psion (from small to large, the Psion Revo, Psion 5MX, and Psion netBook) are essentially instant-on and instant-off.
 It's actually a suspend-resume that takes about 1 second -- the same amount of time it takes to open the lid and position the screen at the right angle.
 There's no real need to actually turn them on or off or reboot them in normal usage, and none of them actually have an "on/off" switch.
 What the user thinks of as the "on/off" switch is actually suspend/resume.
 In suspend mode, they hold a charge for at least a couple of weeks.
 So the whole concept of switching on, booting up, or shutting down disappears.
 Flip open a Psion, and start working exactly where you were when you last closed it, an hour or a week before.